(First in a series. See also: Social Justice? Believe Science? 11 Strategies for Depolarizing Tomorrow's Citizens)

 The nuts and bolts of government and the US Constitution are obviously essential and students should discuss contemporary policy issues.
 Some teachers think it’s more important to instill a passion for “social justice,” and to foster a sense of political efficacy and encourage political engagement.

-But I agree with those who say that, more than anything else, civics ed should cultivate certain dispositions toward fellow citizens and the truth.
+Perhaps, but more than that, civics ed should cultivate certain dispositions toward fellow citizens and the truth.

 These dispositions are particularly important at a time when Americans are dividing themselves into antagonistic political tribes and mutually incomprehensible information bubbles—deplorables on one side, libtards on the other—and when political commentators speak seriously about the possibility of civil war or the end of democracy.